 The applicant should also make clear how their research project makes a contribution to Egyptology (including Coptology), Assyriology (including Hittitology), and/or Near Eastern archaeology.

-Successful applicants will present the results of their project as a public NINO lecture in due course, a workshop organized at NINO or another suitable form.
+Successful applicants will present the results of their project in due course as a public NINO lecture, a workshop organized at NINO or another suitable form.

 NINO Fieldwork Subsidy |